Gaussian Process Surrogate Models for Neural Networks: Introduction

-We explore an analogous approach to investigate deep learning systems by constructing \emph{surrogate models for neural networks}.
-We first must choose an appropriate family of surrogate models. \Glspl{gp} are a natural choice, with appealing theoretical properties specific to the study of \glspl{nn}; namely, certain limiting cases of \gls{nn} architectures are realizable as \glspl{gp}~\parencite{neal1996priors,li2018learning,jacot2018neural,allen2019convergence,du2019gradient}.
-However, in contrast to these analytic approaches, we aim to explore the scientific and practical utility of idealizing \glspl{nn} with \glspl{gp} using a \emph{data-driven} approach to estimating the kernel functions.
-Separately, the learned kernel of a \gls{gp} is often interpretable~\parencite{wilson2013kernels}; we use this fact to study the prior over functions represented by a \gls{gp} that accounts for observed neural network behavior in less-restricted settings.
+We explore an analogous approach to investigate deep learning systems by constructing \emph{Gaussian process surrogate models for neural networks}. \Glspl{gp} are a natural choice, with appealing theoretical properties specific to the study of \glspl{nn}; namely, certain limiting cases of \gls{nn} architectures are realizable as \glspl{gp}~\parencite{neal1996priors,li2018learning,jacot2018neural,allen2019convergence,du2019gradient}.
+However, in contrast to these theoretical approaches, we explore the scientific and practical utility of idealizing \glspl{nn} with \glspl{gp} using a \emph{data-driven} approach to estimating the kernel functions of finite \glspl{nn}.
 With this approach, we capture a number of known phenomena, including a bias towards low frequencies and pathological behavior at initialization, in a cohesive framework.
-Finally, we demonstrate the practical benefits of this framework by predicting the generalization behavior of models in an \gls{nn} family.
+Finally, we demonstrate the practical benefits of this framework by identifying points that strongly influence NN predictions and predicting the generalization behavior of models in a \gls{nn} family.